 Key takeaway: /doctor displays non-blocking warnings that need to be addressed - do not stop at the simple "checks passed".

-How to avoid syntax errors with /help and /context?
+How to avoid syntax errors with /help and slash commands?

 Severity: Minor

-/help displays Claude Code's general help. /context manages files loaded into the context.
-The common mistake: adding invalid arguments or confusing subcommands.
+/help displays Claude Code's general help.
+The common mistake: adding arguments to commands that do not accept them.

 /help takes no arguments.
-Typing /help compact will not display help for /compact.
-Similarly, /context requires a valid file path to function.
+Typing /help compact will not display specific help for /compact.
+Similarly, /compact --help does not work: slash commands do not accept flags.

 # Incorrect